hibari/hibari/README.md

     for `set` and `replace`)
   * More `hibari` and `hibari-admin` commands (e.g. control and monitor scavenger)
-  * Delete table operation, which is missing in v0.1 series
+  * Delete table operation, which is missing in earlier series
   * Server-side counter

 ## v0.6 series (stable)

 Hibari v0.6 series will be considered **stable**.
-These releases will have source code package and Opscode Chef cookbook for easier build and deployment.
+These releases will have source code package and Opscode Chef cookbooks for easier build and deployment.
 They will also have major documentation updates and more test cases.